Wilfredoo/chili-shifumi/README.md

 * Aim to create reusable blocks of code.
 * Readability is important, keep your code simple.
 * Break down your code into smaller functions.

-# Extra Features

-* Display  a flash message / popup or an alert to show the winner of each round.
-* Keep track of the computers score.
-* Build a game reset feature.